ferrumnet/yellowpaper/YELLOWPAPER.md

 Since the distance between nodes does not grow too fast, load on nodes will grow as fast as the network, hence, size of the network is effectively bound by the processing power of the average node.
 This is a huge limiting factor.
 The typical next step to break down the load on the network is sharding, but sharding is not easy for the block-chain because of the consensus mechanism.

 In addition to the density of the network graph, block-chains are limited by the consensus mechanism.
-One can think of a block-chain as an exponentially expanding tree were the network has to work very hard to prune this exponentially large tree to only one branch.
+One can think of a block-chain as an exponentially expanding tree where the network has to work very hard to prune this exponentially large tree to only one branch.
 This property also makes blockchain specially sensitive to network partitions.

 A graph based network such as Ferrum on the other hand is self organizing, in the sense that no pruning of a tree is required.
 A graph will organically form.
 It can be partitioned but the partitions can be join together with new nodes.
 The consistency of the ledger is guaranteed by back tracking the graph, not pruning branches.